paulmars/huffshell/Readme.md

 For example, you use 'git' 500 times and you use 'ls -l' 100 times.
 You should add aliases that are 'g' and 'll'.
 It could save you hundreds of keystrokes.

-In order to do that, huffshell generates stats of your usage and gives them to you, as you might hope.
+Additionally, huffshell prints out stats on what your usage looks like if you are just interested.

 Features
 ---------------------